Trump says US would back strikes against Iran’s missile programme

 Iran has ruled out negotiating over its missile programme, which is at the core of its defence strategy.

-On Monday, Trumps said Iran should “make a deal” with the US.
+On Monday, Trump said Iran should “make a deal” with the US.

 “If they want to make a deal, that’s much smarter,” Trump said.
 “You know, they could have made a deal the last time before we went through a big attack on them, and they decided not to make the deal.
 They wish they made that deal.”

-The prospect of returning to war in the Middle East comes weeks after the Trump administration released a National Security Strategy calling for shifting foreign policy resources away from the region and focusing on the Western Hemisphere.
+Monday’s sabre-rattling comes weeks after the Trump administration released a national security strategy that called for the US to shift its foreign policy resources away from the Middle East and instead focus on the Western Hemisphere.

+Advocates of the strategy warned that another episode of attacking Iran may escalate into a longer, broader war.

-In June, Iran responded to the US strikes with a missile attack against a US base in Qatar, which did not result in American casualties.
+In June, Iran responded to the US strikes with a missile attack against a US base in Qatar, which did not result in any US casualties.
 Trump announced a ceasefire to end the war shortly after the Iranian response.

-But advocates warn that another episode of attacking Iran may escalate into a longer, broader war.

-Trita Parsi, executive vice president at the Quincy Institute, a US think tank that promotes diplomacy, told Al Jazeera last week that the Iranian response would be “much harsher” if the country is attacked again.
+Trita Parsi, the executive vice president at the Quincy Institute, a US think tank that promotes diplomacy, told Al Jazeera last week that the Iranian response would be “much harsher” if the country is attacked again.

 “The Iranians understand that unless they strike back hard and dispel the view that Iran is a country that you can bomb every six months – unless they do that – Iran will become a country that Israel will bomb every six months,” Parsi said.